Editobox

 1

 Drag your confidential document into the tool.
-Processing happens locally for 100% privacy.
+Total privacy.

 2

-Set a strong user password and choose which permissions to restrict (editing, printing, etc.).
+Set a password and choose which permissions to restrict.

 3

-Generate your secured file.
-It is now protected by military-grade encryption headers.
+Generate your file protected by AES-256 encryption headers.

 Zero Knowledge